 A Weekend in South Walton: WaterSound, Seagrove, Seaside, WaterColor

 There aren't many places where you can pack in as much fun or relaxation in one weekend as you can in South Walton.
 With new flights added all the time, and quick access by car from much of the South, it's easy to find yourself at the beach for a weekend getaway.
-With so much to do in just one weekend, we put together a sample itinerary for inspiration.
+But there's so much to do in just one weekend, so we put together a sample itinerary to add to your inspiration.

 6 p.m. on Friday: Hop off the plane or out of the car and head for The Hub 30A in WaterSound to unwind.
 A communal atmosphere, live music and a variety of delicious dining options make it the perfect spot to kick off your shoes and get into beach mode.
-Try tacos and tequila at Mile Marker Fifteen, fried chicken at Red's Chicken Shack or burgers at Crave Roadside Burgers, and then follow it up with ice cream at Mr. Freeze.
+Looking for some good old-fashioned Americana?
+The burgers at Mile Marker 15 will certainly cure your craving, while the barbecue nachos at Local Smoke are piled high and hard to resist.

-9 p.m. on Friday: Head to Ji•Shi Ki•chn in Seaside for a nightcap.
+9 p.m. on Friday: Head to 45 Central Wine & Sushi Bar in Seaside for a nightcap.
 With a variety of wines available by the glass and a beautiful bar, it's a perfect way to end your first night in town.

 First thing on Saturday: Roll out of bed and take an early-morning walk on the beach.
-That's why you're here, after all?
-Dig your toes into the sand and enjoy the moment.
+That's why you're here after all, right?
+Sink your toes into the sand and savor the simple moment.

-9 a.m. on Saturday: Make a pit stop at Donut Hut in Seagrove for coffee and fresh donuts before heading back to stake out your spot and post up on the beach for the rest of the morning.
+9 a.m. on Saturday: Make a pit stop at Donut Hut in Seagrove for coffee and fresh donuts before heading back to stake out your ideal spot for relaxing on the beach for the rest of the morning.

 8 p.m. on Saturday: Get ready for the best seafood the Gulf has to offer at FOOW in WaterColor, the flagship restaurant of St. Joe Club & Resorts.
 With a spotlight on regional cuisine, a spectacular view and a recent renovation, it's the perfect spot to get the most out of your Saturday night.